Bank of Spain says it sees no sign of deposit flight

 "It's a positive deal because it resolves the problem of Cyprus and at the same time gives a clear message about the stability and sustainability of the euro."

-The euro zone struck a deal on Saturday to hand Cyprus a bailout worth 10 billion euros ($13 billion), but demanded depositors in its banks forfeit some money despite the risks of a wider run on savings.
+The euro zone struck a deal on Saturday to hand Cyprus a bailout worth 10 billion euros (8.6 billion pounds), but demanded depositors in its banks forfeit some money despite the risks of a wider run on savings.

 The Cyprus parliament was due to meet on Sunday to vote on the package, and approval was far from assured.